A celebrity and criminal shame casebook

-An example that blurs the lines between celebrity and criminality is Private Lynndie England of the United States Army.
+An example that blurs the lines between celebrity shame and criminal shame is Private Lynndie England of the United States Army.
 England became the poster-girl for the rampant physical and sexual abuses committed at the Abu Ghraib prison in Iraq.
 The revelations sparked a global outrage.
-England was eventually jailed.
+Lynndie England was eventually jailed.
 Yet a sympathetic reading of her backstory reveals a powerful shame that made her vulnerable when she found herself in the wrong place at the wrong time.

 The disappearance of Joanne Yeates in the run-up to Christmas 2010 gripped the British nation.
 Tragedy was confirmed on Christmas morning itself, when her body was found with her top pulled up, revealing her bra and part of a breast.
 Despite Tabak’s claims that the murder was not sexually motivated, a forensic analysis of the copious emotional clues he left behind reveals a man in the grip of profound sexual shame.